 During Probation:

-• Keep a record of your achievements and feedback received.
+- Keep a record of your achievements and the feedback you receive.

 Post-Probation:

-• Discuss your performance and future role expectations.
+- Discuss your performance and expectations for your future role.

-• Ensure you receive confirmation of successful probation completion in writing.
+- Ensure you receive written confirmation of successful probation completion.

 Why Is There a Probation Period in the UAE?